Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/creating-a-pac-man-themes-divider-in-css.md

 }
 ```

-There's quite a lot going on, so let's break it down more.
+A lot is going on, so let's break it down more.

 First, we add an animation called `move`.
 This animation runs forever and lasts 10 seconds.

 Then we make this `:before` an absolute positioned element and set all sides to zero.

-The Pac-Man itself is set as the background image, using an encoded SVG.
+The Pac-Man itself is set as the background image using an encoded SVG.

 > You can use the [following site to encode SVG's](https://yoksel.github.io/url-encoder/)